kkomitski/fake-store/README.md

 2. Prune all unused Docker containers and images
 3. Pull latest version of image from DockerHub
 4. Delete old version of container
-5. Spin up fresh container from the updated image
+5. Spin up fresh container from the updated imag

 <br/>